gluser1357/eclipseissues/readme.txt

-Demonstrating problems with mixing dependencies of different scopes (compile and test), tested in Eclipse IDE (2023-09).
+Demonstrate mixing dependencies of different scopes (compile and test), tested in Eclipse IDE (2023-09).

 For simplicity real class names are shortened to A..D in the following overview: